After abusing alcohol for a period of months or years, your body becomes dependent on it.

 Going through withdrawal is an uncomfortable process.
 Though withdrawal can be painful, freeing yourself from alcohol addiction is necessary.
 Alcohol is the third leading cause of lifestyle-related death in America

-If you and your family member are going through withdrawal from alcohol, it can be a difficult journey.
+If you or a family member are going through withdrawal from alcohol, it can be a difficult journey.
 Knowing what to expect can help.
 Find more info below.

 The Timeline of Withdrawal from Alcohol